jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 I've never been much of a fan of the name ___Prototype___.
 It's too easy to confuse it with an early throwaway proof-of-concept _prototype_ implementation.
 I think that ___Clone___, ___Copy___ or ___Breeder___ would have been better names.
 But ___Prototype___ is the name chosen by the Gang of Four (GoF), so it's the one I'll be using.

 Traditionally, each Prototype concrete class implements the `clone()` or `copy()` method as it sees fit.
 These method names imply that the concrete class will make a copy of itself.
 While that's an option, it's not a requirement.
 This is one of the reasons while I prefer the method name `acquire()`.
-It doesn't imply the creation mechanism.
 It does not convey the creational mechanism as `clone()` or `copy()` would.
-From the client’s point of view, nothing is being ‘cloned.’
+From the client’s point of view, nothing is being _cloned_.
 Something is being _acquired_.
 The GoF emphasized cloning mechanics; I emphasize acquisition semantics.

 Additionally, `clone` is a reserved word in Java, and using it adds some language baggage that I prefer to avoid.
-With this in mind maybe an even better name for this pattern could have been __Offshoot__ or __Sprout__ by borrowing botany terms.
+Maybe an even better name for this pattern could have been __Offshoot__ or __Sprout__ by borrowing botany terms.

 ### Acquisition Via Object
 Prototype is more of a contract declaration than an implementation.
 It declares that a class that implements the interface must provide a method that returns an instance of the interface.
 It doesn't dictate how the class creates the object instance.